Krajnc

 Krajnc is a Slovene surname, the 4th most frequent in Slovenia.
 It's a common abbreviation of Kranjec, which means a person from Carniola, the central region of Slovenia.
 It's typical of eastern Slovenia: almost 85% of Slovenians with this surnames live in the traditional regions of Slovenian Styria, Prekmurje and Slovenian Carinthia.
 It's the most common surname in the Maribor region and the second most common surname in Slovenian Carinthia and in the Celje region.
+Notable people with the surname include: